 Program Overview:

-With Villanova’s BSN to PNP in Primary Care program, students can complete the seven core courses in an asynchronous, synchronous, or hybrid format.
-Upper-level courses and clinical hours are completed in person.
-Students will work with physicians and nurse practitioners in a wide range of practice settings in Pennsylvania, New Jersey, or Delaware.
-Villanova University also offers a Post-Graduate Certificate MSN to PNP in Primary Care, which is 30 credits and 610 clinical hours that can be completed in as little as 18 months.
+Villanova’s BSN to PNP in Primary Care allows seven core courses in an asynchronous, synchronous, or hybrid format, with upper-level courses and clinicals completed in person.
+Students complete clinical rotations across PA, New Jersey, and Delaware, which fits applicants across the Philadelphia metro.
+MSN-prepared nurses can cross-train through the 30-credit Post-Graduate Certificate MSN to PNP in Primary Care, which runs 610 clinical hours and finishes in as little as 18 months.

 Pennsylvania Online PNP Programs